 Tribal governments and the private sector.
 Pub.
 L. 104-4, sec.
 201 (codified at 2 U.S.C.
 1531).
 For a proposed regulatory action likely to result in a rule that may cause the expenditure by State, local, and Tribal governments, in the aggregate, or by the private sector of \$100 million or more in any one year (adjusted annually for inflation), section 202 of UMRA requires a Federal agency to publish a written statement that estimates the resulting costs, benefits, and other effects on the national economy.
 (2 U.S.C.
-1532(a), (b)) The UMRA also requires a Federal agency to develop an effective process to permit timely input by elected officers of State, local, and Tribal governments on a proposed "significant intergovernmental mandate," and requires an agency plan for giving notice and opportunity for timely input to potentially affected small governments before establishing any requirements that might significantly or uniquely affect small governmental consultation under UMRA.
+1532(a), (b)) The UMRA also requires a Federal agency to develop an effective process to permit timely input by elected officers of State, local, and Tribal governments on a proposed "significant intergovernmental mandate," and requires an agency plan for giving notice and opportunity for timely input to potentially affected small governments before establishing any requirements that might significantly or uniquely affect small governments.
+On March 18, 1997, DOE published a statement of policy on its process for intergovernmental consultation under UMRA.
 62 FR 12820.
 DOE's policy statement is also available at http://energy.gov/gc/office-general-counsel.